fiorotto8/GASMON_P5/README.md

 b_max;<max of the b range>
 err_step;<step in the a and b directions for tha algorithm that look for the error>
 ```
-**Pay attention to the number of points, you can go out of memory easily, 1000 is a good number if the range is not so large**
+**Pay attention to the number of points, you can go out of memory easily, 1000 is a good number, if the range is not so large**
 The code asks you to select the name of the dataset generated that you want to fit.
 Also in this case you can specify with the `-n` argument the name of the output files.
 The latter is a .root file with the graph, a .csv with the results in tabular form and a .pdf and a .png with the chi2 plot in the a,b plane.
 **The correction plot you can find in the `.root` file is just to have a visual check about the correction made by the selected parameter, real correction for the next analysis step has to be done inside the `TP_correction` folder**
 ### 3.1.2 MinimizingVariance folder